atul-wankhade/Spec-Center/README.md

 **Response:** (for reference only)
 ```
    {
-    "message": "Article with id: ObjectID("60ebc67056152e4ab5c6a5f7") is successfully deleted!"
+      "message": "Article with id: ObjectID("60ed8ccb6f708a84e5dac78d") is successfully deleted!"
    }
 ```

-#### 8. Change company role of user.
+#### 9. Change company role of user.
 **API:** **localhost:8080/company/{company_id}/user/{email}/role**<br/>
 **Method:** PUT<br/>
 **Description:**
 <br/>1.
 Only superadmin have access to this api, and it's checked by **Casbin**.<br/>
 <br/>2.
-After changing role of user, if user have special access on particular article is reset by deleting related documents to that user in **article_role** collection, now user have default role as company role on every article in company.<br/>
+After changing role of user, if user have same access on particular article  then in article_role collecion entry with same role will be deleted.Now only entry other than than company role is present in **article_role collection**.<br/>
 **Payload**:
 ```
    {